Xbox Insider Hub doesn’t work [FIXED by EXPERTS]

 In some instances, you might have to disable or even uninstall your antivirus.
 If it comes to that, you might want to consider switching to a different antivirus.
-If you’re looking for a reliable antivirus that won’t interfere with your system or apps, we suggest that you try out Bitdefender.

 3. Check if the Windows firewall is blocking your Xbox Insider Hub connection

 - Press Windows Key + X keys on your keyboard, and select Windows PowerShell (Admin).